 Winter fun at Fête des neiges

-Montréal winter event Fête des neiges celebrates snow days in the best ways, turning Parc Jean-Drapeau into a playground for all ages, with ice slides, dogsledding, musical entertainment and more outdoor winter activities for all ages.
+Montréal winter event Fête des neiges celebrates snow days in the best ways, turning Parc Jean-Drapeau into a playground for all ages, with a massive tube-sliding hill in the park's new Espace 67 area ice slides, an ice skating path, musical entertainment and more outdoor winter activities for all ages.

 Experience the height of winter like a real Montrealer – out in the snow at Fête des neiges de Montréal.
-Among the many free things to do this winter in Montréal and featuring classic winter activities (and food and drink to match!), the 36th edition of family-friendly Fête des neiges happens every Saturday and Sunday over four weekends, from January 19 to February 10 at Parc Jean-Drapeau.
-Go snowshoeing, sledding and sliding in the picturesque park set on an island in the St. Lawrence River.
-Watch ice sculpting, theatrical circus shows and live music by local artists.
-Try out ice slides, parent-kid snow scooters, boot hockey, a giant game of foosball and more – all for free!
+Featuring classic winter activities (and food and drink to match!), the 37th edition of family-friendly Fête des neiges happens every Saturday and Sunday over four weekends, from January 18 to February 9 at Parc Jean-Drapeau, a picturesque park set on an island in the St. Lawrence River.

 Food and fire